 What does this mean in practice?

 Modern grammar AI can detect whether you're writing formally or casually and ensure its suggestions maintain that tone consistently.
 It won't suggest formal alternatives in a friendly text message or casual phrasing in a business proposal.
+What's new in 2026 is the AI's ability to detect subtle emotional tones—whether you're being enthusiastic, apologetic, urgent, or diplomatic—and ensure corrections preserve that emotional context.

 The AI can now recognize the subject you're writing about and adjust its suggestions accordingly.
 Technical terms that would be flagged as errors in general writing are recognized as appropriate in their proper context.